Louisli0515/Stock-market/README.md

 * Triangle formations are corrective patterns that are bound by either converging or diverging trend lines.
 * Triangles are made up of 5-waves that move against the trend in a sideways fashion.
 These triangles can be ***symmetrical***, ***descending***, ***ascending*** or ***expanding***.

+## Price determination using golden ratios

+* When we look at price charts over a long period of time, or a chart where the stock price has moved in a wide vertical range, the common linear price chart is not as useful as the ***semi-log*** chart.
+* The semi-log chart has a logarithmic scale for the vertical axis while the time axis is still linear - hence the chart is a semi-log chart (not a ***log*** chart).